Skip to main content

 4 health outcomes synthesised

-Lactobacillus reuteri has been studied for four oral health outcomes, primarily in populations with periodontitis.
-The strongest evidence area is for reducing bleeding on probing (BOP), with 5 studies showing a predominantly beneficial direction, though the overall evidence strength is low.
-Across outcomes, the most consistent effective dose range is 1×10⁹ CFU/day, typically administered as one lozenge taken once or twice daily, with study durations ranging from 14 days to 12 months.
+Research on Lactobacillus reuteri has been studied across 4 health outcomes related to oral health, predominantly in populations with periodontitis or gingivitis.
+The strongest evidence is for reducing bleeding on probing (BOP), with 5 studies forming the largest body of research, though the overall evidence strength is low.
+Most studies use lozenges providing 1×10⁹ CFU per day, with effects observed over durations ranging from 14 days to 12 months.

 Frequently asked